oist/optinist/docs/utils/tutorials.md

 <img width="100px" src="../_static/tutorials/fig41_reproduce.png" alt="Whole" />
 </p>

 The Download buttons for the workflow column and the NWB column copy the snakemake config or NWB file to your download folder.
 The snakemake config file contains the workflow information and parameters for each node.
 The NWB file contains the data and its analysis results.
-This function is convenient when users share the same analysis pipeline or results.
+This function is convenient when users share the same analysis pipeline or inspect the output results.

 <br>
 <p align="left">